Native defects and impurities in talcum quasi-2D layers: Discussion and summary

-We also looked at our data to identify possible optically addressable spin qubits.
-In addition to an optical signal, spin qubits require high spin ($S > 1/2$) ground and optically excited state, and spin selective nonradiative decays from the excited state through alternative spin states to the ground state.
-In our present study of a broad overview of the talc's defects, we could not test the fulfillment of the latter condition.
-However, we could look for the high spin ground state, and optically active defects.
+In addition, we examined our results to reveal candidates for optically addressable spin qubits.
+In addition to an optical signal, spin qubits require high spin ($S > 1/2$) ground and optically excited state, and spin-selective nonradiative decays from the excited state through alternative spin states to the ground state.
+In the present study, which provides a broad overview of defects in talc, we were not able to verify the fulfillment of the latter condition.
+However, we were able to identify defects with high-spin ground states and optical activity, which make them \emph{promising candidates} for further investigation using more advanced methodologies \cite{benedek_accurate_2024}.
 The most promising spin qubits are the Mn$_{\text{Mg}}^+$, the V$_{\text{Si}}^-$, and the Se$_{\text{Mg}}$.
 The latter two defects exhibit high formation energy, however; they may be realized by irradiation and implantation in low concentrations, facilitating single defect measurements.
 Owing to its low formation energy, manganese-related spin qubit may be realized in high concentrations and lead to the realization of a 2D sensing sheet similar to boron vacancy containing hBN\cite{tetienne_quantum_2021,healey_quantum_2022,kumar_magnetic_2022}.
 Here, we note that talcum possesses much fewer nuclear spins in its lattice than boron nitride.
 Thus we expect a longer coherence time for defect spins in talc.

+We also comment on the charge stability of the potential spin qubits.
+In irradiated samples, the most abundant defects expected to form, due to their low formation energies, are hydrogen vacancies, -OH divacancies, and O(II.) vacancies.
+Given the likely high concentration of hydrogen vacancies, the Fermi level is expected to be pinned at approximately 3.01~eV above the valence band edge, which corresponds to the (0/–) charge transition level of V$_\text{H}$.
+At this Fermi level, the silicon vacancy is predicted to be negatively charged, see Fig.~\ref{fig:ctl}, which may implement a spin qubit.
+The other qubit candidate, the positively charged manganese substitutional defect, is expected to be stable in semi-insulating or p-type samples, see Fig.~\ref{fig:ctl}.
+The latter may be achieved through doping with sodium or by substituting aluminum with silicon.

 Good acceptors and donor states in wide band gap semiconductors are very interesting for high-power electronic applications.
 Our study also shows that contaminated talcum layers can exhibit relatively shallow donor and acceptor states.
 Concerning the former, we showed that Al$_{\text{Mg}}$, P$_{\text{Si}}$, and potentially Sc$_{\text{Mg}}$ are promising candidates for realizing n-type talcum layers.
 In general, all of these impurities exhibit low formation.
 However, the Sc$_{\text{Mg}}$ impurity exhibits exceptionally low formation energy, suggesting a feasible path for manufacturing n-type talcum layers.
 Concerning acceptor states, Na$_{\text{Mg}}$, Al$_{\text{Si}}$, and Sc$_{\text{Si}}$ are the most promising dopants that exhibit low formation energy.
 Compared to the possible donors discussed before, the acceptor states move farther away from the valence band edge.
 While this may be detrimental to usual p-type conductivity, the low formation energy of the dopants opens new possibilities by enabling the formation of a defect band in highly doped talcum layers.